May 032016

 One leg ready for the next stage.
 Amputation.
 Now comes Josh with his Wave Leatherman.
 The bush can be a strange place sometimes.

-Mother, with babies, checking on Flames situation.
+Mother, with babies, also came round to check on Flames situation.
 The babies may even be his own.
 The remarkable thing was that after Flame had led Josh and Peter on the scrambler round about, he ended up being darted a short distance from his own den, where all the family lived.

 Wild-dog-bad-leg-removed-Wildmoz.com